 In his review of the Make My Video games, Spoony jokes about bringing medication with him because the games are so bad, he's afraid of having an insanity attack.
 Numerous other reviews make jokes about having mental breakdowns or taking "crazy pills" (in fact, it's something of a Running Gag).
 As of June 2012, Noah's been diagnosed with Bipolar II disorder....

 The first part of the 2012 Channel Awesome Anniversary To Boldly Flee made jokes about The Nostalgia Critic only calling the other reviewers to fire them, featured the line, "The Spoony One must not return", and has an entire plotline about Spoony being possessed and initially mistaken for insane by the others.
 A few months after filming wrapped (but before the special was released, so that everybody in the audience is aware of this), Noah Antwiler was suspended from the TGWTG over recent bad behavior, then left the site for good (of his own accord), and shortly afterwards was diagnosed with bipolar disorder.
 He seems to take it with humor, though.
+It's also worth noting that they actually averted it in one case: originally, when the Nostalgia Critic called Film Brain, Film Brain would've said, "I promise not to do another crossover with Spoony!"
+This was meant to reference the negative reaction certain fans had to their crossover review of the live-action Tekken movie.
+However, given what had just happened with Spoony, this line was cut out of fear that it would be seen as a reference to the events.

 To Boldly Flee is loaded with these given the numbers of falling outs and resignations that followed it's completion.
+Luke Mochrie in particular gives a speech about how the members of TGWTG are a family and that internet video critics need to stick together; just a few months later, he was gone from the site.

 Narrowly averted in Spoony's review of The Barbarians.
 Spoony had originally planned to do the review in his Ultimate Spoony character, except the real Ultimate Warrior died the day before Spoony was going to begin filming.
 The review treats the movie as a parting gift from Warrior and Spoony reviews it as himself.